Introduction

 Artists: Sven Anderson & Gerard Byrne

 A multi-screen video installation exploring the changing conditions of image circulation and display in contemporary culture, presented in Limerick's historic Sailor's Home building and incorporating material from regional archives alongside international sources.
+The work created a meditation on the politics of visibility in a post-digital age, while activating a significant architectural site in the city center.

 Caution!
 Fragile, Irish Linen